 - Slowly add the wet ingredients into the flour mixture and mix well.

-- Add in pink food color if using and scrape the sides of the bowl and mix on high speed for 2-3 minutes.
+- Add in pink food coloring until you get the shade of pink you like and scrape the sides of the bowl and mix on high speed for 2-3 minutes.

 - Pour the batter evenly between the two cake pans and bake for 20-25 minutes or until a stick inserted in the middle of each cake comes out clean.